 Figure by Ribero et al., 2014

 If researchers were to measure gains after a couple weeks of training, it could simply be increased muscle glycogen.
-On the other hand, if researchers are using tools that can detect water changes within our bodies, then they can measure “real” gains much better (LaForgia et al., 1999; Mallinson et al., 2011).
+On the other hand, if researchers are using tools that can detect water changes within our bodies, then they can measure “real” muscle protein gains much better (LaForgia et al., 1999; Mallinson et al., 2011).
 Indeed, a study found that endurance athletes lost muscle mass during a 3-week detraining period (LaForgia et al., 1999).
 However, the muscle mass loss was only found using measurement tools that weren’t ideal for the job (2 and 3 compartment models).
 Check out a comparison of the models below:

 Figure by Mallinson et al., 2011